Students have all kinds of questions about how to prepare for life after college.

 These resources can help you with the “mechanics” of career planning.

-• Contact Mike Bernard, who has a list of over 1000 bachelor’s and over 500 master’s and PhD alumni and where they started their careers, as well as hundreds of employers where our alumni work.
+• Contact the academic staff, who have a list of over 1000 bachelor’s and over 500 master’s and PhD alumni and where they started their careers, as well as hundreds of employers where our alumni work.
 He can connect you.

 • Read this article on “How to Network in College.”